Pukaskwa Pit: Description and purpose

 These rock-lined pits are dug in cobblestone beaches and are about one to two metres long and one and a half metre deep.
 The pits came to academic light in 1949, and were studied by the Royal Ontario Museum, University of Toronto and Lakehead University.
 Theories about the purpose of these pits range from hunting blinds to food storage pits to spiritual sites.
 The larger pits or "lodges" may have been seasonal dwellings with domed coverings.
 The smaller pits may have been used to cook food or smoke fish, but this seems unlikely, since there is never any sign of a hearth or fire-cracked rock close at hand.

-Although no archaeological evidence suggests the pits were used ceremonially, their location near spectacular, panoramic views of the lake have suggested a popular theory calling them "thunderbird nests" used for "vision quests".
+Although no archaeological evidence suggests the pits were used ceremonially, their location near spectacular, panoramic views of the lake have suggested a popular theory calling them "thunderbird nest" used for "vision quests".

 A new theory suggests that Pukaskwa Pits were used as ice houses: in the spring, beach ice may have been piled into them along with fish or game to be frozen well into the summer.